TheCacophonyProject/docs/pages/01.home/release-notes-2/item.md

 software updates each week.
 The latest updates are at the top of the article.

-Releases to our testing servers and devices are listed under the "Testing" header while testing to production are listed under "Production".
-Changes being tested generally end up in production the following week.

 ## Week of 24th February

 ### API Server